 Earthfire takes in injured and orphaned wildlife of Idaho with the express purpose of rehabilitating them for release back to the wild.

 Our primary conservation education focus is saving land for wildlife, locally and globally.
-We do this through free online Conservation Conversations, weekly blog posts on a variety of topics related to nature and conservation, a monthly syndicated podcast with experts from related fields, retreats held on Earthfire property, and through our state-of-the-art website.
+We do this through monthly newsletters covering a variety of topics related to nature and conservation, retreats held on Earthfire property, online salons, and social media messaging.
 Our Executive Director also speaks at national and international conferences in order to bring our message to the global platform.

 Are you open to the public?

 We are open by appointment only, for custom visits or for scheduled retreats.
-We recognize connecting deeply with wildlife is an important part of achieving our mission, but the animal’s safety and quality of life is our greatest concern.
-To find a balance between this, we limit the number of visits per year to minimize the animals’ exposure to the public, but offer public talks and many other forms of education.
-We send an information packet to those scheduled for a visit to help them prepare for meeting the animals in a respectful way.
-This allows both the animals and humans to get the most out of the visit and also helps people examine their attitudes towards wild animals as part of our educational mission—to see animals as fellow beings with much to teach us.
+(Read our Guest Guidelines here.)
+While we recognize that connecting deeply with wildlife is an important part of achieving our mission, our animals’ safety and quality of life are our greatest concern.
+To find a balance between these goals, we limit the number of visits per year to minimize the animals’ exposure to the public.
+However, we offer public talks, online forums, and many other forms of outreach.

 Can I volunteer at Earthfire?

 Yes.
 There are two types of volunteer opportunities available: in the office and on the property.
-We are always looking for organizational, content, and social media help in the office.
+We may look for organizational or software help in the office.
 If you are interested in working outside and around the animals, an additional approval process is required.
-Because we work closely with wild animals and not domestic animals, serious responsibility, follow through, and commitment are necessary.
+Because we work closely with wild animals, serious responsibility, follow through, and commitment are necessary.

 How long has Earthfire been running?

-We are approaching our 20 year anniversary as an organization!
 Our current 40-acre property was purchased in 1998, and we began as a non-profit in 2000.
 We have had our license to house domesticated wildlife since 1998 and received our rehabilitation license in 2017.
+We’re also permitted to breed select animals, a decision that is rarely made and never for the sale of animals.

 Does Earthfire use animals for filmmaking?